vk5ln/1541-II_1581_power_distribution_pcb/README.md

 RS has their own branded metal cased DIN plugs that both look quite good and are cheaper than the Switchcraft DIN plugs.

-Shorter cables from the distribtion board to the floppy drives will give you less voltage drop.
-The 5V output on the RD-65A can be set slightly higher to compensate for this.

 To connect to a 1541-II or 1581 you need to make 1 to 1 cables with three core cable.
 I used 0.75mm cable that is commonly used for AC Mains appliances here in Australia.